Logical reasoning is one of the key characteristics of

 Please feel free to contact me.

-My research interest is focused on areas in automated theorem proving
+My research interests are focused on areas in automated theorem

 Connection-based theorem proving: developing proof methods